choderalab/yank/docs/installation.rst

    $ yank selftest

-This will not only check that installation paths are correct, but also run a battery of tests that ensure any automatically detected GPU hardware is behaving as expected.
+This will check that installation paths are correct and run a battery of tests that ensure any automatically detected GPU hardware is behaving as expected.
+If installed, it will also check your OpenEye installation.

 |